zzzprojects/EntityFramework-Extensions/docs/pages/api/delete-from-query.md

 ### Why DeleteFromQuery is faster than SaveChanges, BulkSaveChanges, and BulkDelete?

-`DeleteFromQuery` execute a statement directly in SQL such as `DELETE FROM [TableName] WHERE [Key]`.
+`DeleteFromQuery` executes a statement directly in SQL such as `DELETE FROM [TableName] WHERE [Key]`.

-Other operations normally require one or multiple database round-trips which make the performance slower.
+Other operations normally require one or multiple database round-trips which makes the performance slower.